Queensland in World War I (1914): Declaration of war

 In late May 1893 the Australian press enthusiastically covered the local tour of Archduke Franz Ferdinand, the heir-apparent of the Habsburg Empire.
 His official visit to King George V in October 1913 was also widely reported in Australia.
 The announcement of his assassination in Sarajevo on 26 June 1914 was noted with regret.
 This event sparked World War I in which over 60,000 Australian men were killed and more than 130,000 wounded or incapacitated.

 On 29 July 1914, Governor-General Sir Ronald Munro Ferguson received a cable from the British government stating that Australia should "adopt precautionary phase" for war with the "names of powers will be communicated later if necessary".
 The steps to take in the eventuality of hostilities had been laid down in 1907 through Imperial Defence arrangements.

 Germany declared war on Russia on 1 August and proceeded to invade neutral Belgium.
 On 3 August, the Governor-General proclaimed "the danger of war" and called upon the enlistment of the military Citizen Forces.
 The federal Cabinet discussed the crisis that day.
 The following morning, the British Secretary of State for the Colonies asked if vessels of the Australian Navy were available for the Admiralty, along with an expeditionary force of 20,000 men.
 The federal Cabinet assented.
 Later that day, Britain declared war on Germany.
 This declaration of the act of war remained a royal prerogative.
 None of the Dominions were consulted.

 The Dominions were not represented in crucial decision making until the establishment of the Imperial War Cabinet in 1917.
 Until 1942, Australia had no independent foreign affairs' policies.
 Moreover, the Australian Constitution - formulated in 1901 - was silent on the matter of the declaration of war and did not denote who was responsible for deploying troops overseas.
-Section 51(vi) was concerned with defence powers, elaborated in the Defence Act of 1903.
+Section 51(vi) was concerned with defence powers, elaborated in the Defence Act 1903.
 Under Section 61, the Governor-General exercised executive power as representative of the monarch.
 As Mr Justice Isaac Isaacs confirmed in the High Court in 1916 "the creation of a state of war and the establishment of peace necessarily reside in the Sovereign himself as the Head of the Empire".
 In keeping with this office, several proclamations were issued by the Governor-General on 5 August 1914 relating to shipping and the declaration of war by the King.
 In the next few days, several more proclamations were issued relating to trading with the enemy and enemy shipping.